Firearm malfunction: Light primer strike

 A light primer strike is a failure to fire as a result of the firing pin not striking the primer of a cartridge hard enough.
 A possible reason could be because of the firing pin spring of a gun being too stiff to not release the sufficient power to strike the primer and ignite the gunpowder.
 A light primer strike will result in a dead trigger and the gun will not cycle.
 This malfunction is not to be mistaken with a squib load which the gunpowder is ignited and the bullet fires, but is trapped in the barrel of a gun.
 A light primer strike will not have expanding gases as a squib load would produce as sign that there is one.
 A cartridge with a light primer strike will still have an indent on the primer as a result from the firing pin striking on the casing.

+Cook-off

+A cook-off or thermally-induced firing, when taking place within a firearm, is the unintended discharge of a round due to heat; in this sense, this almost always is due to an overheated chamber, so much so that whatever casing the rounds may have proves insufficient to prevent the primer or powder immediately igniting due to said heat.
+Certain varieties of early caseless ammunition were known to be extremely vulnerable to this phenomenon, due to the lack of a casing's simultaneous heat-shielding and heat-sinking properties.
+In an automatic weapon, a cook-off may trigger a dangerous condition known as runaway fire, detailed below; cook-offs may also trigger out-of-battery ignition.

+Cook-offs may also happen outside of a firearm due to external heating; external cook-offs are not considered a firearm malfunction but are no less dangerous, for obvious reasons.